 We get it.
 Downhill skiing and snowboarding isn’t for everyone.
 Whether you have achy knees, or just not a fan, you can still enjoy your time in paradise this winter.
 Crested Butte was named America’s Best Ski Town because there’s also a ridiculous amount of fun to be had off the mountain.
 So when you’re done with this article, put the phone down and go play.

 Need a place to stay?
-Take 40% off lodging at the Nordic Inn with promo code: WIN40
+Take an extra 10% off already discounted lodging at the Nordic Inn with promo code: TCBSUM10

 Click photos to view gallery